Back to homepage

 Future of Agriculture Graduate Student Competition Updated

-On February 5th 2015, Mississippi State University will host the third annual Future of Agriculture Graduate Student Competition.
+On February 4th 2016, Mississippi State University will host the fourth annual Future of Agriculture Graduate Student Competition.
 The competition will be open to M.S. and Ph.D. students working in production agriculture.
+Over the last several years, there has been

 Read Full Article